The $K^{\aleph_0}$ Game: Vertex Colouring: Finitely many colours

-the \emph{colour class} of $i$. \end{defi} Maker's objective will be to build a $\Kalephzero \subseteq G_M$ as before but with the additional property that it includes infinitely many vertices from every colour class.
-Once again, Maker has a winning strategy.
+Maker's objective will be to build a $\Kalephzero \subseteq G_M$ as before but with the additional property that it includes infinitely many vertices from every colour class.
+We will call this version of the game the finitely coloured $\Kalephzero$-game.
+This is again a Makers' win with the following strategy.